A Crispy, Oven-Baked Side Dish That Goes With Everything

 Preheat the oven to 375°F. Line a large baking sheet with parchment paper and set aside.

-Wash the potatoes well.
-You can leave the skins on for extra texture or peel them if you prefer.
+Wash the potatoes thoroughly.
+You may leave the skins on for extra texture and flavor, or peel them if you prefer.

-Slice the potatoes into your desired size.
-We usually cut ours about 3/4 to 1 inch thick.
-A French fry cutter works great if you have one, but a sharp knife does the job just fine.
+Slice the potatoes into fries or wedges about 3/4 to 1 inch thick.
+A French fry cutter works well, but a sharp knife works just fine.

 Place the cut potatoes in a large bowl of very cold water and let them soak for at least 30 minutes.
 This helps remove excess starch and makes the fries crispier.